temorris87/temorris87.github.io/Projects/index.md

 ## Current Projects

 ### <a href="/Projects/AlgorithmVisualization">Algorithm Visualization</a>
-Visualizations of what happens when various sorting algorithms are run.
+An extendable object oriented framework in Java for visualizing different types of simulations.
+Examples used are sorting algorithms.

-### <a href="/Projects/GameOfLife">Game of Life</a>
+### <a href="/Projects/GameOfLife">Conway's Game of Life</a>
-Graphical visualization of Conway's Game of Life implemented in Python.
+Two-dimensional simulation of Conway's Game of Life in Python.
+Utilizes Pygame for graphics and demonstrates how to use test cases with Python's test framework for obtaining 100% code coverage.

-### <a href="/Projects/HackRU>Home Connect</a>"
+### <a href="/Projects/RegisterAllocation">Register Allocation</a>
-A simulation for controlling various electronics on Verizon's thingspace IOT API.
+Implementation of top down and bottom up register allocation heuristics for the backend of a compiler.
+A comparison of how each of the algorithms perform for different metrics is made.

 ### <a href="/Projects/InformationBoard">Information Board</a>
-Network based application for updating a dynamic sign in Gosselin Funeral Home to help direct people throughout the three chapel's on the premises.

-###<a href="/Projects/NumberClassifier">Digit Classifier</a>
-Logistic regression based machine learning implementation for recognizing hand written numbers.

-###<a href="/Projects/OSScheduler">Operating System Scheduler</a>
-Implementation of user thread library and a scheduler.
+Design and implementation of a distributed system that provides the ability for easier communication with visitor's to Gosselin Funeral Home in terms of services on the premises.